 I am an attorney by profession–but that does not tell you who I am.
 I make that clarification because I have known attorneys who “loved the law” and were thrilled by the very thought that they could write “JD” or “Esquire” behind their name.
 That is not me.
 I enjoy and have great respect for my profession, and I take my responsibilities in that capacity very seriously.
 I work very hard.
 But at the end of the day, I would rather watch a BYU football game, a Jazz game, an RSL game, a Manchester United match or attend one of my children’s sporting events (in no particular order of importance) than sit around talking jurisprudence with other attorneys.
 Please do NOT misinterpret this to mean that I am a slack professional.
 If you ask any of my past or current clients, even if they did not like my jokes or my personality, they would agree that being “slack” or “casual” about my job is NOT something that accurately describes me.
 In fact, if you would like to read feedback from some of my clients, PLEASE CLICK HERE.

 I did not dream of being an attorney when I was a child.
 Rather, I had visions of fame as a professional athlete or an astronaut.
 Like many children, I was greatly influenced by my father.
-He was a football star at Box Elder High School and then went on to become an engineer and “rocket scientist.”
-During my youth, my dad split his time teaching engineering at Utah State and launching rockets in Alaska and the South Pacific through his work at the Space Dynamics Lab.
+He was a football star at Box Elder High School and then went on to become an engineer and rocket scientist (literally).
+During my youth, my dad split his time teaching engineering at Utah State and launching rockets and Space Shuttles through his work at the Space Dynamics Lab.
 By the time I was in 5th grade, my father was regularly working on NASA Space Shuttle projects, often traveling to Houston to train astronauts how to use his experiments which would travel on the Shuttle.
 Though I shared my father’s love of planes and rockets, I did not share his acumen for math and science.
 When I was a freshman in high school, it was clear to me that my future was in the humanities.

 While in Chicago, I received some of the very best legal training available.
 For example, eight months after graduating from law school, I was making arguments before the federal court in Delaware.
 Not many young attorneys get such a chance.
 Even so, I was also often frustrated with the “impersonal” nature of working for large international business entities and the lack of opportunity to assist families and individuals in a meaningful way.
 When I eventually decided to venture out on my own, my prior law firm experiences led me to approach the law practice differently.

 Since moving back to Utah and opening Pharos Law Group, I have been able to work one-on-one with individuals and families, whether as part of corporate law, estate planning, farm planning or otherwise.
-Though the paychecks are smaller now than they were in Chicago, I find the law practice here and now more rewarding and fulfilling.
-I now go home at the end of most days feeling like I have been able to do something meaningful, to make a difference for individuals and families.
+Though the paychecks are much smaller now than they were in Chicago, I find the law practice here more fulfilling.
+I now go home at the end of most days feeling like I have been able to do something meaningful, to make a small difference for individuals and families.
 For me, that feeling of being able to make a difference is something that cannot be quantified.
 What I do now provides a more frequent opportunity to orbit the “nobility of the profession” that I heard so much about from that venerable judge years ago.
-While I am grateful for my years in Chicago, and I am a far better attorney today.
-As a result, this is a better fit for me.
+I am grateful for my years in Chicago, and I am a far better attorney today as a result.
+But for my family and me, this is a better fit.

 Below are the obligatory “legal bio” details.
 I include these in third person voice to sound a little less braggadocious: